aussircaex/spacegurpsgame/content/Locations/Atomic Transition.md

 Tier 1 clients like you can access their weapons store, but the station clearly also has a shipyard for custom modifications to spacecraft.
 Perhaps you can access their services if you gain more of their trust…

 _Note: if a weapon isn't listed here that you are interested in, feel free to ask the DM.
-Prices are generally 2x the prince in a sourcebook for LC2 items._
+Prices are generally 2x the price in a sourcebook for LC2 items._
 ### Ammunition

 - Standard ammunition (Full metal jacket rounds, shells, rifled slugs) - normal price